zkxs/stationeers/notes/mips-incentives.md

-# How To Incentive Performant Code
+# How To Incentivize Performant Code

 This is a suggestion for how the developers could shift the incentive from golfing to writing performant code.